Navigating the world of SUVs can sometimes feel like tackling an off-road obstacle course.

 Next on our list of worst SUVs to avoid is Ford Explorer.
 When you hear “Explorer,” you picture intrepid journeys and endless possibilities.

-But with the Ford Explorer, the journey will likely end at your local mechanic.
+But with this bad American vehicle, the journey will likely end at your local mechanic.

 I was quite thrilled to buy my Ford Explorer 2023; however, I was soon plagued with transmission issues.
 This SUV gave me more jitters than thrills.